makeabilitylab/physcomp/esp32/tone.md

 {: .fs-1 }
 -->

 This tone API is simple and well-understood.
-It's implemented core Arduino, including for AVR-based microcontrollers—[ArduinoCore-avr](https://github.com/arduino/ArduinoCore-avr) ([Tone.cpp](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Tone.cpp))—and SAMD-based microcontrollers— [ArduinoCore-samd](https://github.com/arduino/ArduinoCore-samd) ([Tone.cpp](https://github.com/arduino/ArduinoCore-samd/blob/master/cores/arduino/Tone.cpp)).
+It's implemented in core Arduino, including for AVR-based microcontrollers—[ArduinoCore-avr](https://github.com/arduino/ArduinoCore-avr) ([Tone.cpp](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Tone.cpp))—and SAMD-based microcontrollers— [ArduinoCore-samd](https://github.com/arduino/ArduinoCore-samd) ([Tone.cpp](https://github.com/arduino/ArduinoCore-samd/blob/master/cores/arduino/Tone.cpp)).
+When using Arduino, we expect [`tone()`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) to be available!

-To generate the PWM waveforms and to track play tone duration, the tone library uses hardware timers.
+To generate the PWM waveforms and to track play tone duration, the tone library uses hardware timers (aka timer interrupts).
 However, these hardware timers and the functionality therein differs widely depending on microcontroller chip.
-The Atmel AVR microcontrollers like the [ATmega328](https://www.microchip.com/wwwproducts/en/ATmega328) used on the Arduino Uno and [ATmega32u4](https://www.microchip.com/wwwproducts/en/atmega32u4) handle them one way while the Atmel [SAMD21 microcontrollers](https://www.seeedstudio.com/blog/2020/01/09/samd21-arduino-boards-which-one-should-you-use/) handle them another.
+The Atmel AVR microcontrollers like the [ATmega328](https://www.microchip.com/wwwproducts/en/ATmega328) used on the Arduino Uno and [ATmega32u4](https://www.microchip.com/wwwproducts/en/atmega32u4) used on the Arduino Leonardo handle them one way while the Atmel [SAMD21 microcontrollers](https://www.seeedstudio.com/blog/2020/01/09/samd21-arduino-boards-which-one-should-you-use/) handle them another.
 Even for just AVR-based microcontrollers, there is a lot of nuance and differences—see the `#ifdef` in [Tone.cpp](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Tone.cpp) for [ArduinoCore-avr](https://github.com/arduino/ArduinoCore-avr).

-And, most relevantly for us, Expressif decided **not** to implement tone into [arduino-esp32](https://github.com/espressif/arduino-esp32).
-So, what can we do?
+Most relevantly for us, Expressif decided **not** to implement `tone()` into [arduino-esp32](https://github.com/espressif/arduino-esp32).
+While we're not sure why, what can we do about it?

 ## Playing tones on ESP32

-Even though [`tone()`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) is not available on the ESP32, things are not as dire as they seem.
+Fear not, things are not as dire as they seem.
 As Thomas Countz points out on [GitHub Issue #1720](https://github.com/espressif/arduino-esp32/issues/1720#issuecomment-782876308), the [LEDC PWM library](https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/esp32-hal-ledc.c)—which we used in our [ESP32 LED Fade lesson](led-fade.md)—actually has tone related methods, including:

 {% highlight C %}
 double ledcWriteTone(uint8_t chan, double freq)